 Careful, though.
 Vinegar is acidic and will eat through your car’s paint, so just sprinkle it around and see if it does the trick.
 Most cats don’t like the smell of apple cider vinegar.

 You can also mix minty mouthwash with equal parts water to keep cats away.
 Once again, you probably shouldn’t put this on your car’s paint.
-Place some around your car each night to keep cats away with the strong minty smell.
+Place some around your car each night to keep cats away from the strong minty smell.

-Herbs Cats Hate
+5. Herbs Cats Hate

 There are many different types of herbs that cats don’t like.
-They have sensitive noses and the following herbs tend to send them running.
+They have sensitive noses, and the following herbs tend to send them running.

 - Lemon Balm

 You can place bundles of these herbs around your car to help keep cats away.
 You’ll have to replace them as the effects wear off every few days or a week until the cats get the idea.

-Carpet Chair Mats or Protectors
+6. Carpet Chair Mats or Protectors

 Plastic carpet chair mats also make for good cat repellents in certain situations.
-Many people have some leftover from a roll or a strip that they only use occasionally.
+Many people have leftovers from a roll or a strip that they only use occasionally.